 - Shoyu Ramen - hot slurping of noodles and broth makes a suitable partner with the sweetened chicken.

-- Pineapple Shake – quench your thirst with a tall, ice-cold glass of a refreshing fruit shake.
-Pineapple is also a healthy equalizer with a cholesterol filled chicken meat.
+- Pineapple Shake - quench your thirst with a tall, ice-cold glass of a refreshing fruit shake.
+Pineapple is also a healthy equalizer with cholesterol-filled chicken meat.
+Aside from being delicious, this magical fruit also contains lots of nutritional value that you could benefit from.
+Let have a quick discussion about it.

 - Buko Pandan - get this lovely dessert that deserves to be on the menu with glazed chicken as the main recipe.